nballou/nickballousite/content/docs/BANGS/About.markdown

 The Basic Needs in Games (BANGS) is an open-access, free to use scale that assesses video game players' degree of need satisfaction and frustration.
 This questionnaire can be used to help understand outcomes such as video game enjoyment, engagement, in-game behavior, and well-being.

-Basic psychological needs are a concept from self-determination theory.
+Basic psychological needs are a concept from self-determination theory<sup>1</sup>.
 Decades of theory and evidence support the idea that humans have innate and universal needs for:

 - *Autonomy*: the need to feel a sense of control over one's life and volitional in one's actions
 - *Competence*: the need to act effectively and exert mastery in the world